Dr Jai Cooper

 Biography

-I've spent decades working mostly in the community environment sector with a focus on young people.
+Since then, I've spent decades working across a range of sectors with a focus on community environment work and young people.
 This work has led to wide experience with private and public landowners and managers, Aboriginal communities, international tourists, government, community groups and corporations.
 It's been a privilege to encounter the many ways in which people understand, appreciate and utilise the natural world to invest in our collective future.
+Due to major injuries, I've had to adapt what I do, too: stomping around the bush with environmental youth programs was not a long term option for me.

-As a professional who has bridged the gap with sessional academic work for many years, I ranged across areas of sociological interest including: the environment, youth, work, housing, mobilities and more, teaching into various courses across the University of Newcastle including social sciences, business and enabling programs.
-My research background also engages with the sociology of health and mobilities.
+As a professional who has bridged the gap with sessional academic work for many years, I have ranged across areas of sociological interest including: the environment, youth, work, housing, mobilities and more, teaching into various courses across the University of Newcastle.
+This has included social sciences, business and enabling programs.
 My honours thesis explored bicycle advocacy in regional/rural communities of NSW.
-I use a walking stick and sometimes a bike for mobility assistance.
 In 2022-23, alongside Associate Professor Kathy Mee and Dr Julia Cook, our research into the 'Grow A Star' program found how a small grants program for young people helped to break cycles of disadvantage.
-Retaining connections to the wider community, I also work occasionally in transport in the Hunter region’s hospitality sector (taking wine tours, hens and bucks nights, picking up VIPs in the stretch limousine and more), 'keeping it real' (so to speak) as a public sociologist.

 Qualifications